Ebonsignori/github-notifications-forwarder/README.md

 ### Reason Filtering

-For `reason` filters, refer to [notification reason types](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#filtering-email-notifications) for a more detailed explination of each `reason`.
+For `reason` filters, refer to [notification reason types](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#filtering-email-notifications) for a more detailed explanation of each `reason`.

 A list of accepted reasons can be found [here](https://github.com/Ebonsignori/github-notifications-slack-forwarder/blob/main/action.yml#L19)